-- · distribution agreement and the related agreements stemming from our separation into two companies; and - lodging management and franchise agreements relating to our properties.
+- · distribution agreement and the related agreements stemming from our separation into two companies; and - · lodging management and franchise agreements relating to our properties.

-As of January 31, 2011, Richard E. Marriott, the Chairman of our Board, beneficially owned approximately 16.7% of the outstanding shares of common stock of Marriott International.
+As of January 31, 2012, Richard E. Marriott, the Chairman of our Board, beneficially owned approximately 13.4% of the outstanding shares of common stock of Marriott International.
 Mr. Marriott's brother, J.W.
-Marriott, Jr., serves as Chairman of the Board and Chief Executive Officer of Marriott International.
+Marriott, Jr., serves as Executive Chairman and Chairman of the Board of Marriott International and formerly served as Chief Executive Officer.
 By reason of Richard E. Marriott's ownership of such shares, and his brother's position at Marriott International, transactions between Marriott International and our Company are considered related person transactions within the meaning of our policy described above.
 A summary of our ongoing relationships with Marriott International is provided below.